Why Subscribe? PFF Signature Stats

 Looking for the impact of an offense’s running game on their passing game?
 A large portion of that shows in their use of play action passing.
 Stats here are split into ‘Play Action’ and ‘No Play Action’ so you can see who is using it most and what kind of results it’s bringing.
 Is your favorite QB more or less effective when using play action?
 And how does he compare to the rest of the league?

-Note: this Signature Stat is new for the 2012 season and is not available for past seasons.
+Note: this Signature Stat was new for the 2012 season and is not available for past seasons, except for 2007 which was recently added.

 Sample article: 2012 Snapshot: Play Action Passing

-2012: Robert Griffin III used play action most often (39.9% of passes) and Matt Ryan posted the highest QB Rating on play action passes (121.5).
+2012: Robert Griffin III used play action most often (39.9%) and Matt Ryan posted the highest QB Rating on play action passes (121.5).

 Time In Pocket (QB) *New in 2012